 Among other things, the NBA and MLB were seeking:

-- An “integrity fee”: Now called a “royalty” — they began asking for a 1 percent off-the-top cut of all wagers to pay for league “integrity monitoring” services.
+Later termed a “royalty” — they began asking for a 1% off-the-top cut of all wagers to pay for league “integrity monitoring” services.
 Both leagues have generally conceded these sums would be “compensation,” not for integrity purposes.
 Read all about it here.
-The NBA, MLB and PGA Tour have lowered their “Request” to 0.25 percent off the top.
-The NFL and NHL have deemed such a thing unnecessary and have not publicly pursued it.
-More recently, in May 2019, Sports Handle uncovered that the NBA and MLB had advised various Nevada sportsbook operators that they were requiring a direct agreement with the league in order to access “official data” through third parties, even where sportsbooks had pre-existing agreements for data supply.
+The NBA, MLB, and PGA Tour have lowered their “request” to 0.25% off the top.
+The NFL and NHL have deemed such a fee unnecessary and have not publicly pursued it.
+More recently, in May 2019, Sports Handle uncovered that the NBA and MLB had advised various Nevada sportsbook operators that they were requiring a direct agreement with the league to access “official data” through third parties, even where sportsbooks had pre-existing agreements for data supply.
 And further, the agreements those leagues are seeking would pay the leagues the very same off-the-top cut that the leagues are attempting to have implemented by state governments, even in states that declined to require such.
 To be continued.

 What is sports betting data and “official” versus “unofficial” league data?
 Read about it here.
 Sports Handle has written and reported about the subject extensively.
 The gist of the “war” over data involving the NBA and MLB boils down to this: Sports leagues want legal sportsbooks across the country to pay for information about the games.
 They claim (dishonestly) that it’s necessary to preserve integrity.
 It’s about monetization.
-So far, only Illinois and Tennessee have passed laws mandating that its sportsbooks use/purchase “official league data” The NFL and NHL have taken a softer approach — suggesting its usage, but without aggressive campaigning for it.
-The main objection is that commercial relationships regarding sports betting risk-management and information suppliers should be left to private negotiation — not by government mandate.
+So far, only Illinois and Tennessee have passed laws mandating that their sportsbooks use/purchase “official league data.”
+The NFL and NHL have taken a softer approach — suggesting its usage but without aggressively campaigning for it.
+The main objection is that commercial relationships regarding sports betting risk management and information suppliers should be left to private negotiation — not government mandate.

-- Control through other means: The leagues have also sought the right to request that state regulators prohibit certain kinds of wagers that the leagues deem unsafe.
+The leagues have also sought the right to request that state regulators prohibit certain kinds of wagers that the leagues deem unsafe.
 They have also requested access to anonymized betting data at state-licensed sportsbooks.
 States have generally shown reluctance to accommodate these requests.

 - In A Regulated U.S. Sports Betting Market, Which Operator Will Be King?